yefeiw/foodDeliveryService/README.md

 considered as completed so the user can see the estimated delivery time.

 ### Assumptions
+1. There will only be one user as the user of this app.

 1. There will only be one menu from a restaurant.
 (This is take-out, com'on)

-2. The ACID principles apply on payment. i.e. The user either completes the payment for his/her order in one payment for the total amount or the payment is considered not completed.
+1. The ACID principles apply on payment. i.e. The user either completes the payment for his/her order in one payment for the total amount or the payment is considered not completed.
 (No cost-sharing, down-payment, interest, etc.)

-3. The estimated delivery time is not guaranteed to be fulfilled.
+1. The estimated delivery time is not guaranteed to be fulfilled.
 It is up to the restaurant to determine how the order will be delivered.
 (Reserved for future enhancement)

-4. The restaurant has the responsibility to read, understand, and fulfill the diet restrictions.
-The delivery service merely informs the customer of the restrictions.
+1. The restaurant has the responsibility to read, understand, and fulfill the diet restrictions.
+The delivery service merely informs the restaurant of the restrictions.
 (There is a lot of opportunity to enhance here for better user experience, but again, this is reserved for future enhancement)

 ## Structure